CSE232-MSU/CSE232/syllabus.md

 ### Exams

-There will be a midterm and a final exam.
-The midterm is worth 100 points, and the final is worth 150 points.
+There will be a three synchronous exams, each worth 100 points.
+A midterm exam after the midpoint of the semester, a lab practical which will take place in lab the last week of instruction, and a final exam during finals week.
+Details regarding each will be announced as the dates approach.

 ### Projects

-There will be 3 projects over the course of the semester, contributing a total of 300 points to your final grade.
-Each project will be due at 10 PM on a Thursday.
+There will be 3 projects over the course of the semester, each worth 100 points.
 The projects will include the design and implementation of solutions using C++.
-Project submission and grading will be done via Coding Rooms.

 All assignments (projects and homework) are to be done individually.
-Discussing problem-solving strategies with other students is encouraged, __but as soon as the discussion turns to a particular implementation (for instance specific code), the work must be your own__.
+Discussing problem-solving strategies with other students is encouraged, __but as soon as the discussion turns to a particular implementation (for instance, specific code), the work must be your own__.
 You can make private posts on Piazza asking for help.
 See the [Academic Honesty](#academic-honesty) section below.

 ### Labs